Swanand01/Swanand01/README.md

 # Hello World, I am Swanand

-I am a python developer and data science enthusiast.\
+I am a full stack developer and data science enthusiast.\
 Currently an IT Engineering undergrad.\
 I'm on track for learning more about Cloud Architecture.